department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 - The RVSR decides your claim after reviewing all evidence in your record, including the initial application, VA claim exam reports, and service treatment records.
 - After deciding the claim, the RVSR routes it to a VSR to record the decision and write the decision notice (the letter you'll get).
 A Senior Veterans Service Representative (SVSR) reviews the completed documents, then approves release of the decision notice and any payment.

 If you disagree with the decision, you can appeal it.
-The decision letter has appeal information.
+The decision notice has appeal information.
 [File an appeal](/disability-benefits/claims-appeal/).

 </div>